West Indian cricket team in England in 1939

 The West Indies cricket team toured England in the 1939 season to play a three-match Test series against England.
 England won the series 1–0 with two matches drawn.
-A total of 25 first-class matches were played and the West Indian side won eight of them and lost six, with the others drawn.
-The tour was abandoned a few days after the final test match because of the worsening international situation with the Second World War imminent.
-The last six matches from 26 August to 12 September were cancelled (see the schedule in the 1940 Wisden).
+The West Indians played a total of 25 first-class matches, winning eight with six defeats and eleven draws.

-West Indies did not play Test cricket again until January 1948 when England came to the Caribbean and played four Test matches.
-England did not play Test cricket after August 1939 until their 1946 season when India toured.
+The tour was discontinued a few days after the final Test match because of the worsening international situation with the Second World War imminent.
+All matches scheduled from 26 August to 12 September were cancelled.
+West Indies did not play Test cricket again until January 1948 when England toured the Caribbean.
+The 1939 series was also the last played till after the war by England, whose next opponents were India in 1946.

-The 1940 Wisden had Learie Constantine of Barbados as Cricketer of the Year along with English players Bill Edrich, Walter Keeton, Brian Sellers and Doug Wright (see Wisden on Cricinfo).
+The 1940 edition of Wisden Cricketers' Almanack named Learie Constantine of Barbados as one of its Five Cricketers of the Year along with English players Bill Edrich, Walter Keeton, Brian Sellers, and Doug Wright.